-Translation: I don’t care who you are.
+“So what do you do?”Translation: I don’t care who you are.
 Tell me what your job is, so I can find out if you are of any networking use to me.

 “I’m on Metro, I’ll be there in five minutes.”Translation: I’ll be there in 30 minutes with a harrowing tale of train derailments, single-tracking, and stoppages for sick passengers.

-Translation: I’m like, really cool.
+“I live in Shaw.”Translation: I’m like, really cool.
 I am intimately familiar with the trendiest bars and restaurants in town.
 You probably want to be me.

 “I’m from DC.”Translation: I grew up an hour North in a nondescript part of Maryland, but am too lazy to explain that.

 “But where are you really from, like originally?”Translation: It doesn’t matter how long you’ve been here.
 You have Midwesterner written all over you.
 Let me guess, Michigan?

-Flickr/Joe Loong “Wanna go to Rock & Roll Hotel on Friday?”Translation: Rent is killing me and all I can afford are cheap shots and $3 PBR tallboys, followed by hopefully finding a stranger to grind with on a laser-lit dance floor.
+“Wanna go to Rock & Roll Hotel on Friday?”Translation: Rent is killing me and all I can afford are cheap shots and $3 PBR tallboys, followed by hopefully finding a stranger to grind with on a laser-lit dance floor.

-“I work for Senator [so-and-so’s] office.”Translation: You’re going to fight your friends for every last bite of food on this goddamn table.
+“Our menu is family style and features small plates.”Translation: You’re going to fight your friends for every last bite of food on this goddamn table.
 After dinner, you will look up the nearest McDonald’s, where you will promptly consume two Big Macs.

 “Should we Uber there?”Translation: It’s an eight-block walk.
 We probably could walk, but what’s $12?